Degrees & Certificates

 The Department of Health Promotion and Community Health Sciences offers two degrees, Master of Public Health (MPH) and Doctor of Public Health (DrPH) and a certificate program.
 To view the course descriptions, visit the TAMU Catalog website.
 Additional recommendations for course electives can be found on the Featured Courses website.

 In addition to these degrees, the Department of Health Promotion and Community Health Sciences also offers a Certificate in Health Coaching and a Global Health Certificate, offered to all graduate level students at Texas A&M University.

 Master of Public Health (MPH)

-The MPH degree teaches students how to analyze public health problems using social and behavioral sciences and develop, plan, and evaluate effective programs and policies to address these problems.
-A wide range of electives allows students to personalize their education within the 45 credit-hour program (approximately 2 years).
-Below is the degree sequence effective the 2017-2018 academic year.
+The MPH degree teaches students how to analyze public health problems using social and behavioral sciences and how to develop, plan, and evaluate effective programs and policies to address these problems.
+A wide range of electives allows students to personalize their education within the 45 credit-hour program (approximately two years).
+Below is the degree sequence effective in the 2017-2018 academic year.

 First Fall Semester

 HPCH 603- Social & Behavioral Determinants of Health